Impact of ASEAN Free Trade Agreement (AFTA) on Region’s Procurement

 - -helping both export and investment sectors benefit in the long run

-Now the question for you is if you are able to leverage the maximum of this free trading zone?
 How are you extracting the benefits brought by AFTA to the advantage of your sourcing and supplier management?
-The pursuit of world-class procurement is critical and all 4th generation procurement companies that desire to adapt best practices and have seamless access to centralized information from around the globe, should now leverage automation.
+The pursuit of world-class procurement is critical.
+All 4th generation procurement companies that desire to have seamless access to global centralized information should now leverage automation.
 Automation of supplier performance and information management is the key to sustainable buyer-supplier relationships.
 Incorporating a 360-degree supplier performance measurement tool with built-in collaboration and risk mitigation features is the need of the hour.
-In this regard, you should also consider a centralized on-boarding and management of supplier information for data that is clean, consistent and policy compliant.
+Centralized on-boarding and management of supplier information for clean, consistent, and policy-compliant data will be helpful.

 The ask is to make the most of it while the sun shines.
 As a smart business organization operating in ASEAN countries, make the most of the regulations relaxed by AFTA.
-It is known that south Asian consumers are very demanding and brand loyalty is very hard to cultivate.
-Any kind of complacency in the production part owing to poor sourcing or troubled relationships with raw-material suppliers can redirect potent businesses to massive losses and then gaining the former stature despite all tariff relaxations won’t be easy.
-Whether you are a domestic (in the sense you are exporting from an ASEAN country to a non-ASEAN country) or a multinational, by all means you have to adhere to the requirement of global quality standardization.
+We know that south Asian consumers are very demanding, and brand loyalty is very hard to cultivate.
+Any kind of complacency in the production part owing to poor sourcing or troubled relationships can lead to massive losses.
+Whether you are a domestic (if exporting from an ASEAN country to a non-ASEAN country) or a multinational, you have to adhere to global quality standardization.
 So, source better and manage better to rapidly scale up as a global leader from an AFTA regulated region.